ebi-ait/dcp-secure-spreadsheet-upload/README.md

 ## General Description

-The purpose of the Lambda function `dcp-secure-spreadsheet-upload-auth` is to securely upload spreadsheet files to ingest.
-Data contributors upload a spreadsheet in a designated upload area that has been tagged with the project UUID.
-The Lambda function detects these uploads, extracts the project UUID, and securely transfers the spreadsheet to ingest via an API call to the broker for the correct project.
+The purpose of the Lambda functions dcp-secure-spreadsheet-upload/notify_upload and dcp-secure-spreadsheet-upload/ingest_upload is to handle the secure upload of spreadsheet files and the subsequent notification and ingestion processes.

+dcp-secure-spreadsheet-upload/notify_upload: Detects uploads to the designated S3 bucket, extracts the project UUID from the folder tags, and sends a notification. dcp-secure-spreadsheet-upload/ingest_upload: Uploads the spreadsheet to the ingest system using an API call, triggered (currently) by wranglers.

 Users (wranglers) can create and tag upload areas using the `hca-util` tool.
 For more details on how to use `hca-util` to create upload areas, see the [hca-util repository](https://github.com/ebi-ait/hca-util).